DODRA and KAWAR - Mysterious Himachal

 Ever since I came to this state, I had heard about this far off land (a dreaded posting for the government servants) – and it always evoked curiosity.
 Last month my husband decided to visit it and I tagged along.
 The bonus was that we would also get to cross the ‘Gateway to Dodra - the Chanshal Pass’ - the only way to reach it by road - said to be one of the most beautiful passes of Himachal.

 Historically not much is known about it; though it is said that Dodra-Kwar was given as a dowry to Raja of Bushar by the Raja of Tehri.
 But when and to whom is not known or recorded.
-The valley falls directly on the traditional Sangla – Ruppin Pass – Naitwar trail that links the Baspa Valley of Himachal to Tons Valley of Uttarakand (a trail used by IAS probationers from Mussoorie very often) - but it still remains elusive as no historical records for this area were preserved or maybe never written; information is only available in folklores.
+The valley falls directly on the traditional Sangla – Ruppin Pass – Naitwar trail that links the Baspa Valley of Himachal to Tons Valley of Uttarakhand (a trail used by IAS probationers from Mussoorie very often) - but it still remains elusive as no historical records for this area were preserved or maybe never written; information is only available in folklores.

 Now the question is - why did people settle in such a remote area?